Anveshnaaa/MarketMind/README.md

 # Startup Market Analyzer
+# Project Group 12
+Members: Akash, Anveshna

 Hey!
-This is my big data capstone project where we built a distributed system to analyze startup data and help people make smarter business decisions.
+This is our big data capstone project where we built a distributed system to analyze startup data and help people make smarter business decisions.

 ## What Does This Do?